-Operating the aeration system during the winter months will maintain a hole in the ice around the diffusers and also affect the thickness of the ice in the surrounding areas, possibly creating hazardous and dangerous conditions.
+The Typhoon Aeration Cabinet is weatherproof, and does not need winterization.
+Operating the aeration system during the winter months will maintain a hole in the ice around the diffusers, facilitating the diffusion of oxygen into the water and diffusing toxic gases out.
+However, aeration will also affect the thickness of the ice in the surrounding areas, possibly creating hazardous and dangerous conditions for anyone on the ice.
 Owners assume all liability when operating Typhoon Aeration Systems in the winter months.